Occupational Therapy

 /

-How Occupational Therapy can help prep your child for kindergarten
+How occupational therapy can help prep your child for kindergarten

 Occupational therapy (OT) can play a key role in helping a child prepare for kindergarten by developing the skills they need to succeed in the classroom and beyond.